Path to the Throne

 Ashoka was the grandson of Chandragupta Maurya, the founder of the Mauryan empire, and the son of Bindusara Maurya.
 Bindusara himself was known as Amitrochates or the Destroyer of Foes.
 To analyze the impact of his actions, one must know about the Maurya Empire and the family from which he came.

 As an emperor, he was great.
 As an individual, he was the paragon of discipline and strength.
 He was a skilled fighter and a sharp strategist which helped him curry the favor of his late father’s ministers.
-He was officially crowned in 269 BC, ruling with an iron fist.
+He was officially crowned the Mauryan emperor in 269 BC, ruling with an iron fist.

 Mauryan Empire

 The Maurya or Mauryan Empire reigned from 321 BCE to 185 BCE, and it is considered one of the most important dynasties of the Indian subcontinent.
 At its peak, it spanned across Northern and Eastern Asia encompassing present-day Pakistan, India, Bangladesh, Afghanistan, and even a small chunk of Iran.
-A fact left unknown to most of the global population is that the famous philosopher Chanakya who has been made famous for his bloodthirsty foreign policy mindsets was the chief advisor to Chandragupta.
+A fact left unknown to most of the global population is that the famous philosopher Chanakya, who has been made famous for his bloodthirsty foreign policy mindset, was the chief advisor to Chandragupta.

 Chanakya Kautilya authored a book known as the Arthashastra which explains his standpoints on various ways to run an empire.
 The majority of the population was either Hindu, Buddhist, or Jain, and all three religions and their origins stem from Pan-India.

 Art, architecture, and territorial expansion are the three major milestones that the Mauryan Empire achieved.
-The first two gained the empire massive praise due to the grandeur and levels of difficulty which accompanied it.
+The first two gained the empire massive praise due to the grandeur and levels of difficulty that accompanied it.
 Stonework is a time-consuming process that requires skilled individuals.
 The castles, monuments, and walls often had intricate designs made painstakingly by the workers.

 The people worked either in the agricultural sector or within the trade industry.
 There wasn’t as defined of a government as it exists today, but the King ruled over all fairly and exercised direct control over the judiciary and armies, while other departmental control was delegated to lower ministers.